How to take advantage of low fees and competitive exchange rates when sending money to Macedonia.

 - Stay aware of your surroundings and keep an eye out for anyone acting suspiciously.

 - Only visit a cash pickup location in an area where you feel safe.

 - Don’t display your cash in public.

-- Don’t carry the money around with you for any longer than necessary.
+- Don’t carry large amounts of money around for any longer than necessary.